"Tian conducts with natural authority."

 Tian’s irrepressible musical spirit first expressed itself when he conducted a choir of kindergarten children in his native Singapore at the age of five.
 A pianist, singer and trombonist, he later studied composition and early music at the University of Birmingham (UK) where he discovered his love for Stravinsky and contemporary music.
 Returning home, he helped found one of the first contemporary music ensembles in the country, and was soon composing for animation, dance, film, chorus, and orchestra.
 It was during this time that he discovered his affinity for inter-disciplinary work and created the groundbreaking site-specific community-based arts festival, NOMAD, with which he has won awards from the Singapore National Arts Council.
 His works have since been heard in diverse settings such as the Hong Kong Film Festival, Animation World Magazine (USA), and Apsara Asia Dance (Singapore).
 Ng Tian Hui continued his education at the Yale School of Music (USA) where he helped to start a new tradition with the music of his graduation recital reflecting on war and conflict.
 There, he fed his passion for the masterworks of the choral orchestral repertoire, assisting such renowned interpreters as Nicholas McGegan, Masaaki Suzuki, Dale Warland, Simon Carrington, Marguerite Brooks and Jeffrey Douma.
 His is indebted to his teachers, including Paolo Arrivabeni, John Carewe, Peter Eötvös, Kurt Masur, and Michel Tabachnik, who have incalculably enriched his musical life.

-In 2019 – 2020, Tian looks forward to performances ranging from Brahms 2 and the Emperor Concerto, to a concert celebrating 100 years of Women’s Suffrage with the Mount Holyoke Symphony Orchestra, to multiple premieres of music celebrating the Puerto Rican heritage of Holyoke, MA.
+In 2020 – 2021, Tian looks forward to the world premiere of a groundbreaking new digital opera with White Snake Projects, working with the Pioneer Valley Symphony on a range of innovative projects to re-evaluate the symphonic canon, and with Mount Holyoke Symphony Orchestra in a range of virtual events.
 He is particularly excited about serving on Opera America’s IDEA panel, working to bring to life new American opera by creators identifying as African, Latinx, Asian, Arab and/or Native American.

 Stay in touch with Tian via Instagram @ngtianhui